WhatsApp for healthcare? 6 reasons why it’s dangerous

 • Lack of software integrations

-This open-source communication platform offers HIPAA-compliant messaging designed explicitly for healthcare communication.
-Rocket.Chat offers robust features and integrations that enable healthcare professionals to communicate without compromising sensitive data.
+Rocket.Chat's open-source communication platform offers HIPAA-compliant messaging designed explicitly for healthcare communication.
+It includes robust features and integrations that enable healthcare professionals to communicate without compromising sensitive data.

 To deliver higher-quality care, explore Rocket.Chat today and leverage the many benefits of a reliable communication platform while safeguarding patient data and maintaining compliance with industry regulations.